 Healthcare reform: community forums on various healthcare reform proposals Interfaith Conference and WI Council of Churches and Institute for One Wisconsin;

 Friends of Interfaith Conference theater event; October 16th “An Interview with Paul Robeson” Next Act Theater.

 Interfaith Earth Network conferences: “Introducing Faith & Ecology Partnerships” October 28-29

 Huebschmann Urban Ministry Award to St. Mary Catholic Faith Community, Sr. Joseph Marie Flynn, rep.

 Frank Zeidler Award: Grace Morgan, Youth Leadership Award: Elijah Johnson-Breimeier; Mark Rolfing Memorial Award: Lucinda Gordon

-Jan 20 21, Second Quarterly Conference with Earth Network Partners, Tomorrow’s Present and the Urban Ecology Center: “Food” keynote Martha Davis-Kipcak, Director of the Kitchen Table Project.
+Second Quarterly Conference with Interfaith Earth Network partners, Tomorrow’s Present and the Urban Ecology Center: “Food” keynote Martha Davis-Kipcak, Director of the Kitchen Table Project.
+Jan 20th and 21st

 Third Quarterly Conference: April 13, 14, “Water” keynote Dr. Val Klump, Director of the Great Lakes Water Institute